Tummy Tuck Surgery in Paramus NJ, New Jersey – Bergen County Abdominoplasty

 4. To minimize scarring follow the instructions given after the tuck procedure is completed, practice good hygiene, and make sure the surrounding skin and incisions are covered up from the sun.
 Steri strips and other dressings are often used so you will want to make sure those are left on.

 5. Attend all of your follow up office appointments at the appropriate location so that your recovery is monitored.
 Although complications from the procedure are rare, your appointments will also allow us to see if anything abnormal develops so the problems can be addressed in a timely fashion.
 The schedule of your follow up visits is:

 - 1-2 days after tummy tuck surgery with a PA or nurse

 - One year

-You can look forward to wearing clothes that show off your flatter stomach, without feeling self-conscious.
+You can look forward to wearing clothes that show off your flatter stomach with your improved self confidence that you got from getting a tummy tuck, without feeling self-conscious after your tummy tuck.
 Imagine wearing a bathing suit without having to worry about how you look, because you’ll know that you look great.